ManyDogs Leadership Team

 Committee Members

-Community Building and Network Expansion Committee
+Communications and Community Building Committee

 This committee focuses on outreach to other academic groups (globally) as well as to non-academic professionals (e.g., working dogs).
 It also manages the project social media accounts.